esm7/obsidian-map-view/README.md

 ## Changelog

+### 1.3.0

+- Introduction of **Presets** as a way to save the state of the view including the map state, filters and optionally the chosen map source.
+  - As part of this, the 'default view' functionality was converted to a built-in 'Default' preset and the UI was revamped accordingly.
+- As part of the above, the internal structure of the plugin had to be reorganized and many features needed to be rewired. **I put major effort to test the entire functionality of the plugin, but pretty much anything could break and I may have missed some bugs.** Please open issues if something had stopped working.
+- When using `{{query}}` in file name templates, the file name is sanitized so the creation won't fail on illegal strings.

 ### 1.2.1

 - The "new geolocation note" dialog can now also be used to add a location to an existing note, both via a new Obsidian command and a file menu action (https://github.com/esm7/obsidian-map-view/issues/46).